 Another must is to rent out a quad bike for the day.
-Costing no more than €50.00 its an expense we were not going to skimp out on!
-We found so many hidden beaches, spectacular views and worked our way across the entirety of the island in one day, picking up lunch from local supermarkets and picnicking on the beaches.
+Costing no more than €50.00 its an expense I was not going to skimp out on!
+I found so many hidden beaches, spectacular views and worked our way across the entirety of the island in one day, picking up lunch from local supermarkets and picnicking on the beaches.
 The hotel staff arranged the bike for us meaning it couldn’t have been easier.

-Having saved a few pennies by buying lunch at supermarkets, on our last night we pulled out all the stops and decided to treat ourselves to a three-course meal at Mamalouka.
-Charming waiters and divine wine, it was the perfect way to end our little trip.
+Having saved a few pennies by buying lunch at supermarkets, I pulled out all the stops and decided to treat myself to a three-course meal at Mamalouka.
+Charming waiters and divine wine, it was the perfect way to end my little trip.

-We had the most magical few days away, and I can’t recommend Ostraco Suites enough!
-If you’ve been to Mykonos and loved it as much as we did, let me know in the comments!
+I had the most magical few days away, and I can’t recommend Ostraco Suites enough!
+If you’ve been to Mykonos and loved it as much as I did, let me know in the comments!
 It’s on my wish list to go back and explore more of the Greek Islands, so if you have any recommendations – please let me know!